Turkish Airlines Flight 6491: False glideslope

 While human error played a major part in the disaster, investigators of the IAC noted that they were alarmed by the fact that the Boeing 747's autopilot system kept following the false glideslope signal even though it was incorrect.
 A test conducted by IAC using the Sukhoi Superjet 100 showed that the aircraft's autopilot immediately stopped engaging when it recognized that it had been following the incorrect glideslope.
-With the Boeing 747, the system not only activated with the signal but also caused the aircraft to flare and land even when the aircraft was way outside of the runway touchdown zone.
+With the Boeing 747, the system not only activated with the signal but also caused the aircraft to flare and land even when the aircraft was past the runway touchdown zone.

-The glideslope signal could be captured at several degrees, specifically at 3 degrees, 6 degrees, and 9 degrees.
-The actual degree that is standard for an approach to an airport is three degrees, while the ones that appear at the remaining angles are deemed as false.
-However, if the aircraft approaching the airport is too high or deviates from the standard approach, there are possibilities that they may capture the false glideslope at the wrong angle.
+The glideslope signal could be captured at several angles, specifically at 3 degrees, 6 degrees, and 9 degrees.
+The actual angle that is standard for an approach to an airport is three degrees, while the ones that appear at the remaining angles are deemed as false.
+However, if the aircraft approaching the airport is too high or deviates from the standard approach, it can capture a false glideslope at an incorrect angle.
 As per the FAA certification requirements, aircraft systems are required to warn the crew if the aircraft has picked up the wrong signal.

 IAC then requested FAA to evaluate whether the aircraft had followed the required certification criteria and requirements, to which the FAA responded by saying that the aircraft had met all the requirements for certification.
 The FAA insisted that there was no reason to change the aircraft's automation system, stating that all of the system had worked as intended and had meticulously warned the crew on the false signal.

 The IAC, however, disagreed with the FAA and stated that future improvements were needed.
 The IAC noted that the absence of a red light alert, which would have warned the crew of the false glideslope, contributed to the accident.
 The design of the Boeing 747 automatic approach system was regarded as deficient and needed further changes.